spine-tools/SpineOpt.jl/docs/src/concept_reference/storage_investment_cost.md

-By defining the storage\_investment\_cost parameter for a specific node `n`, a cost term will be added to the objective function whenever a storage investment is made during the current optimization window.
+By defining the storage\_investment\_cost parameter for a specific `node`, a cost term will be added to the objective function whenever a storage investment is made during the current optimization window.